philcryer/quotes/company-quotes.md

 1. "You can, but Bob's gonna have a sh*t fit."
 1. "Oh, hey!
 You've been in the office a lot lately!"
 1. "One day you'll get it right... one day."
+1. "Do you have a pot for my banana tree?
+My banana tree needs a new home."
+1. "That’s how **I** roll."